 Katie is a second year poet.
 She holds an MA in English from the University of Maine, where she edited the journal Stolen Island and served as editorial assistant at Paideuma.
 Her poems have appeared in WSQ and the SP CE LOVEbook, among others.
 Since coming to Idaho, she has worked as a teaching-writer with The Cabin’s Writers In the Schools (WITS) program.
 She moves slowly towards bodies of water and light, her grandmother, 44 Joy Street, and any Rihanna song.

 Joel Wayne grew up in Eastern Oregon and went to school in Montana before moving to Idaho in 2009.
 Joel is excited to have his first short story, Deliquescence, published in apt early next year.
 In the meantime, he’s a copywriter at an ad firm and is working on more short stories, some non-fiction and, recently, a few, very brief screenplays for Idaho’s 48-hour film contest.
 Joel likes to write and edit, ride his bike, and do crafty things with his wife, Adie, and their cat, Walter.

-Lacey Daley is a first-year fiction writer and completely naive to life in the West.
-A native of Buffalo, New York, she has no sports titles to show for and a sorry attitude.
+Lacey Daley is a third-year fiction writer still trying her best to acclimate to the good-natured people she is finding in the Northwest.
+A native of Buffalo, New York, she has no professional sports titles to show for and a sorry attitude.
+Lacey’s work has made the pages of FUSION, Prairie Margins, the top 25 in Glimmer Train’s August 2013 Short Story Award for New Writers, and recently received first place in the 2014 Glenn Balch Award.
+She is currently serving as the 2014-2015 Associate Editor of The Idaho Review.
 Aside from fiction, Lacey writes for artscope, a New England arts and culture magazine.
 She claims nothing, writes some things, and drinks everything.
 Ask anyone: she does not have an accent.